drfloob/ezic/README.md

 Acknowledgements
 ----------------

+A big thanks to ezic's contributors:

+ * lsowen

 The decision to release this into the public domain was inspired by the (anti-) license of the [SQLite project](http://www.sqlite.org/copyright.html).